getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 Let's set aside biological parents and children, and look at inheritance through a slightly different lens: different types of vehicles.
 That's one of the most canonical (and often groan-worthy) metaphors to understand inheritance.

-Consider some more loose pseudo-code (invented syntax) for inherited classes:
+Let's revisit the `Vehicle` and `Car` discussion from earlier in this chapter.
+Consider this loose pseudo-code (invented syntax) for inherited classes:

 ```js
 class Vehicle {